 Around the world, we use 500 million straws every day.
 500,000,000 plastic straws that are created from the same bi-product used to fuel our vehicles, that end up in our waterways to be consumed by our marine life.

-Unfortunately, the average person only uses them for around 20 minutes before they are thrown in the trash or terribly tossed on to the ground.
+Unfortunately, the average person only uses them for around 20 minutes before they are thrown in the trash or terribly tossed onto the ground.
 Millions of these tiny little tubes have been found in the sand, floating in the ocean and wedged inside the airways of wildlife.
-There are enough of them used every day, to wrap around the circumference of the earth more than two times… Are they really necessary?
+There are enough of them used every day, to wrap around the circumference of the earth more than two times…

 Alternative: Look for paper, titanium, glass or bamboo straws.
-Look for the straws that are made from plant-derived ingredients or ones that are 100% reusable.
+Look for straws that are made from plant-derived ingredients or ones that are 100% reusable.
 They aren’t as difficult to find as you may think.
+While you’re at it, we should also be encouraging restaurants and businesses to only give straws if you ask for one.
+We no longer need one in every drink.

 These are the types of razors that become blunt after one or two uses.
 These are the razors that are created in China, the most polluted country in the world, that end up in landfill by the billions.
 To be exact, there are more than 2 billion disposable razors that find their way to landfill sites… And that is just in the US alone.